 To ensure a smooth food stamp application process, it is best to have important information and verification documentation readily available to you.
 While these items may not be needed for your initial SNAP application in Missouri, you may be asked to provide them at the time of your interview.

-- Identity: Driver’s license, voter registration card, birth certificate or passport.
+- Identity: Driver’s license, voter registration card, birth certificate or passport

-- Residency: Lease agreement, rent or mortgage receipt or utility bill.
+- Residency: Lease agreement, rent or mortgage receipt or utility bill

-- Immigration: Birth certificate, certification letter or USCIS paperwork.
+- Immigration: Birth certificate, certification letter or USCIS paperwork

-- Income: Pay stub or employer statement that displays your gross and net income.
+- Income: Pay stub or employer statement that displays your gross and net income

 You may need to provide additional documentation regarding your income if you receive retirement funds, benefits related to a disability, or child support payments.
 To learn more about the paperwork required during your application, download our free guide.

-How to Apply for Food Stamps Online in Missouri
+Applying for Missouri Food Stamps Online

 You may apply for food stamps online through the state’s official online portal.
 However, before you can reach the online application, you will need to complete the pre-eligibility assessment.
 Generally, this tool will ask you a few questions about all the members of your household.
-Based on your answers, the system will inform you about which services you may be eligible for, including food stamps, child care subsidy and temporary assistance.
+Based on your answers, the system will inform you about which services you may be eligible for, including food stamps, child care subsidies and temporary assistance.

 Even if the pre-eligibility assessment results point to the fact that you may not qualify for SNAP, you can proceed with the food stamp application online.
 In any case, remember to gather the required information before starting your online application.
-You will need to provide all of the Social Security Numbers (SSNs) for every member of your household included in the application.
+You will need to provide all of the Social Security numbers (SSNs) for every member of your household included in the application.

 During this process, you will also need to provide information regarding your wages and expenses.
 Having this information at the time of the application will make applying for food stamps online a quick and easy process.
 Learn more about this process by downloading our free guide.

-How to Submit a Missouri Food Stamp Application by Mail
+Submitting a Missouri Food Stamp Application by Mail

 While the process may take a bit longer, you can also submit a Missouri food stamp application by mail.
 To do so, simply fill out the application online, print it and mail it to the address listed on the form.